oviohub/website/README.md

 │   │   |
 │   |   |   styledComponents.js      <-- contains the default theme, global constants (colors, ...)
 │   |   |
-│   |   └───layouts/               <-- contains the wrapper of all pages, and fonts.
-Allow to integrate the seo params │   │   │   │   ....
+│   |   └───layouts/               <-- contains the wrapper for all pages, and fonts.
+Allows integration of the SEO params │   │   │   │   ....
 │   │   |
 │   |   └───ui-library/            <-- contains customized components